zix99/rare/docs/usage/input.md

 Which will output matching paths.

-Note that this command will output paths that match, regardless of whether they can be read, have proper permissions, or even exist.
+This command will output paths that match, regardless of whether they can be read, have proper permissions, or even exist.

 ### Following File(s)